Xilang station: Concourse

-The concourse is divided into three parts: Line 1, Line 10 and Guangfo line.
-The Line 1 concourse is on the second above-ground floor, the Line 10 concourse is on the second underground floor, and the Guangfo line concourse is on the first underground floor.
+The concourse is divided into four parts: Line 1, Line 10, Line 22 and Guangfo line.
+The Line 1 concourse is on the second above-ground floor, the Line 10 and Line 22 concourses are on the second underground floor, and the Guangfo line concourse is on the first underground floor.
 There are elevators, escalators and stairs in the fare-paid areas of the lines for passengers to access the platforms.

 The station also has various convenience stores and shops, including a 7-Eleven on the Guangfo line concourse.
 The concourses also have self-service facilities including automatic vending machines, automatic camera booths and charging stations.

-Toilets and a nursery room are located in the paid area of the Line 10 concourse.